Scalable R Package Qualification Using a CI/CD Approach

 - Qualification as a byproduct of development, not a separate phase

-- Devs tag tests to issues as they’re written
+- Developers tag tests to issues as they’re written

 - Reports identify untested issues and unlinked tests